 The funds comprise of contributions from the Avalanche Foundation (Singapore-based NPO), Ava Labs (New York-based Firm building Avalanche’s platform), and several investors from the latest 230 million dollars capital raise.

 Some of these investors are Three Arrows Capital, CMS Holdings, Polychain Capital, Dragonfly Capital, Collab + Currency, R/Crypto Fund, Lvna Capital, and more.
-The latest announcement boosted the network’s popularity, causing traders to look for an Avalanche forecast.
+The latest announcement boosted the network’s popularity, causing traders to look for an Avalanche crypto price prediction.

 John Wu, the president of Ava Labs, stated that the fund might fluctuate in value due to Avalanche’s token and cash holdings.
 However, it is worth 220 million dollars currently.
 The blockchain holds the most value in AVAX, its native crypto, but it may add other tokens.